At Seventeen: Composition and lyrics

 "At Seventeen" is composed in the key of C major using common time and a moderate tempo of 126 beats per minute.
 Instrumentation is provided by a piano and a guitar.
 During the track, Ian's vocal range spans from the low note of G3 to the high note of A♭4.
 Some commentators connected the song to bossa nova.
 Mix magazine's Gary Eskow cited Ian's style as the opposite of Antônio Carlos Jobim's because she "explore[d] the belly of the bossa, the flip side of Ipanema".
-John Lissner of The New York Times referred to the instrumental as having a "laid‐back bossa nova beat" and ostinato.
+John Lissner of The New York Times referred to the instrumental as having a "laid-back bossa nova beat" and ostinato.
 On the other hand, AllMusic's Lindsay Planer referred to "At Seventeen" as a mixture of pop rock, jazz, and blues, and music scholar James E. Perone associated it more with jazz and a "coffeehouse folksinger" approach.
 Perone described the song's style as more restrained compared to Ian's contemporaries.
 A writer for Rolling Stone magazine associated "At Seventeen" with "sulk-pop".

 "At Seventeen" is a pop and soft rock ballad about being a social outcast in high school, particularly with respect to adolescent cruelty and rejection.
 The lyrics focus on the conflict between cliques as represented by the contrast of "ravaged faces" and "clear-skinned smiles".
 The song opens with the line "I learned the truth at seventeen, that love was meant for beauty queens".
-The narrator reveals in the third verse that she finds herself unattractive ("Those of us with ravaged faces"), but later provides a more hopeful outlook through an "Ugly Duckling" allusion ("Ugly duckling girls like me.").
+The narrator reveals in the third verse that she finds herself unattractive ("Those of us with ravaged faces"), but later provides a more hopeful outlook through an "Ugly Duckling" allusion ("Ugly duckling girls like me").
 Ian said "The Ugly Duckling" lyric was partially inspired by Billie Holiday, who described her music as always containing a sense of hope.
-Ian had written the last verse ("To those of us who knew the pain / of valentines that never came") to connect with the listener.
-Other lyrics include: "…remained at home / Inventing lovers on the phone." and "The valentines I never knew / the Friday night charades of youth."
+Ian wrote the last verse ("To those of us who knew the pain / of valentines that never came") to connect directly with the listener.
+Other lyrics include homebound social outcasts' pastimes like "cheat ourselves at solitaire / inventing lovers on the phone / repenting our lives unknown", and remembering "The valentines I never knew / the Friday night charades of youth."

 Some commentators viewed "At Seventeen" as a type of anthem.
 Melissa Etheridge and Billboard's Patrick Crowley interpreted the song as a gay anthem.
 Crowley equated the awkwardness described in the lyrics to the confusion over one's sexual orientation.
 Etheridge interpreted the line ("I learned the truth at seventeen") as discovering one's homosexuality.
-Ian said she was surprised at the LGBT support given to the song.
+Ian has said she was initially surprised at the LGBT support given to the song.
 NPR included "At Seventeen" in its 2018 series on American anthems.